ToniMaunde/react-svg-component/README.md

 [Link for the tweet](https://twitter.com/_developit/status/1382838799420514317?s=20)

+# Changelog
+21/04/2021
+- discarded the iconPaths.json file
+- added the icons.js to export icons as modules
+- Icon.jsx now receives the icon object instead of a string as a prop

 ## Disclaimer
 I did not come up with the original idea and unfortunately I can't find the original medium post with this strategy using Vue.js.
 If you know the author of said post, let me know so I can properly credit him.